Progress towards the two-thirds conjecture on locating-total dominating sets: Block graphs

 Using Claim~\ref{claim_UA}, therefore, the two-thirds bound on $\gamma^L_t(G)$ in this subcase is established by the following inequality.

 \end{subcase} \end{case}

 We next turn to the case that $G'$ has twins.

-\begin{case}[$G'$ is neither twin-free nor is isomorphic to a $3$-path] Assume that $x$ and $y$ are two vertices of $G'$ which are twins in $G'$.
+\begin{case}[$G'$ is neither twin-free nor isomorphic to a $3$-path] Assume that $x$ and $y$ are two vertices of $G'$ which are twins in $G'$.
 Then, without loss of generality, there exists an edge in $G$ between the vertices $p$ and $x$ and there is no edge in $G$ between $p$ and $y$.
 This implies that $x$ and $p$ belong to the same block $X$, say, of $G$ to which $y$ does not belong.
-Let the block of $G$ to which $y$ belongs be called $Y$.
+Moreover, notice that there can be only one such $y$ that is a twin of $x$ in $G'$.
+Let $Y$ be a block of $G$ to which the vertex $y$ belongs.
 Next, we prove the following claim.